longhorn/website/content/kb/troubleshooting-volume-filesystem-corruption.md

 3. Attach the volume to any node from the UI.

 > **Warning**
->  When Filesystem Check (fsck) fixes errors, it modifies the filesystem metadata and brings the brought the filesystem to a consistent state.
+>  When a file system check tool fixes errors, it modifies the filesystem metadata and brings the filesystem to a consistent state.
 However, an incorrect fix might lead to unexpected data loss or more serious filesystem corruption.
-To mitigate the potential risk, we highly suggest that users take a snapshot of the corrupted filesystem before attempting any fix.
-In case of an accident, users can recover the volumes.
+To mitigate the potential risk, we highly suggest that users take a snapshot or a backup of the corrupted filesystem before attempting any fix.
+In case of an accident, users can recover the volume.

 4. SSH into the node.
-5. Find the block device corresponding to the Longhorn volume under /dev/longhorn/<volume-name>.
+5. Find the block device corresponding to the Longhorn volume under `/dev/longhorn/<volume-name>`.
-6. Run `fsck` to fix the filesystem.
+6. Use a filesystem check tool to repair the filesystem, for example,
+   - Fix an `ext4` filesystem using [`fsck`](https://man7.org/linux/man-pages/man8/fsck.8.html).
+   - Fix an `xfs` filesystem using [`xfs_repair`](https://man7.org/linux/man-pages/man8/xfs_repair.8.html).
 7. Detach the volume from the UI.
 8. Scale up the workload.